ENT anatomy: MRI of the face and neck - interactive atlas of human anatomy using cross-sectional imaging

 The oesophagus, trachea and thyroid gland were grouped as they represent only few anatomical structures of this module.

-The arteries and veins of the face and neck were labelled, focusing on large trunks emerging from the external carotid artery or draining into the jugular vein system.
+The arteries and veins of the face and neck were labeled focusing on large trunks emerging from the external carotid artery or draining into the jugular vein system.

-The peripheral nervous system is extremely complex as regards the otolaryngologic anatomy and has also benefited from a segmentation in several groups: on the one hand the cranial nerves (trigeminal nerve (V) split into ophthalmic nerve (V1), nerve maxillary (V2) and mandibular nerve (V3 )); facial nerve (VII), vestibulo-cochlear nerve (VIII), glosso-pharyngeal nerve (IX), vagus nerve (X) (or pneumogastric), accessory nerve (XI) (Note that one of the roots was represented as cranial however recent studies suggest that it does not exist and that there is only a spinal root); hypoglossal nerve (XII); and secondly the autonomic nervous system and the system dependent on the spinal roots of the cervical and thoracic spinal cord (cervical plexus, brachial plexus and nervous system dependent branches after cervical).
-All these nerves and their branches were labelled according to their assumed position since they are very difficult to see directly on Magnetic Resonance Imaging.
+The peripheral nervous system is extremely complex as regards the otolaryngologic anatomy and was also segmented in several groups: first, the cranial nerves (trigeminal nerve (V) split into ophthalmic nerve (V1), nerve maxillary (V2) and mandibular nerve (V3 )); facial nerve (VII), vestibulo-cochlear nerve (VIII), glosso-pharyngeal nerve (IX), vagus nerve (X) (or pneumogastric), accessory nerve (XI) (Note that one of the roots was represented as cranial however recent studies suggest that it does not exist and that there is only a spinal root); hypoglossal nerve (XII); and secondly the autonomic nervous system and the system dependent on the spinal roots of the cervical and thoracic spinal cord (cervical plexus, brachial plexus and nervous system dependent branches after cervical).
+All these nerves and their branches were labeled according to their assumed position since they are very difficult to see directly on Magnetic Resonance Imaging.
 Only the cranial nerves at the emergence of the brainstem and spinal roots could be viewed directly.
-Other captions mainly followed the vessels to which they are most often joined.
+Other labels mainly followed the vessels to which they are most often joined.

 Lymphatic nodes anatomy of the face and neck : facial nodes, cervical nodes, jugulodigastric node, occipital nodes...

-All anatomical structures of the Terminologia Anatomica are translated in French, English, Spanish, Japanese, Portuguese, Russian, Czech and Chinese.
+All anatomical structures of the Terminologia Anatomica are translated in French, English, Spanish, Japanese, Portuguese, Polish, Russian, German, Italian and Chinese.
 This module can be used as a medical dictionary.